ragavpr/userscript-wings.io/README.md

 ##Dark Theme
 - Enabled by default.
-- Bombs not visible in the night goodluck.
+- Bombs may not be visible in the night good-luck.

 ##Profanity Filter
 - Enabled by default.